 How to Handle Boundary Testing from a High-Conflict Ex After Divorce

 Divorce isn’t just a legal process; it’s an emotional and psychological shift that requires redefining your relationship with your ex.
-While some expect pushback during separation, many don’t realize how persistently a high-conflict ex may challenge boundaries.
+While some expect pushback during separation, many don’t realize how persistently a high-conflict ex may challenge co-parenting boundaries.
 Even those who recognize their ex’s controlling tendencies may be caught off guard by how relentless these behaviors can be.
 High-conflict personalities often escalate their actions to maintain influence.

 Understanding Boundary Testing